“`xml

 Meeting Standards and Expectations

-Maintaining discipline and following orders is crucial.
+Maintaining discipline and following instructions is vital.

 Search and Research Tips